axios-xiazy/Log-Finder/README.md

 - **Maintainability**: Clean, modular, well-documented code
 - **Usability**: Intuitive CLI and easy programmatic interface

-## 馃殌 Ready for Production Use
+## 🚀 Ready for Production Use

 The Netflix API-Based Authenticator is now a **complete, tested, and production-ready solution** that fully addresses all requirements while maintaining high standards of security, reliability, and maintainability.

-**馃攼 Remember: Use only with proper authorization and legal compliance!**
+**🔐 Remember: Use only with proper authorization and legal compliance!**